 In a way, Reiss of the Brooklyn Law School says, "the Fed can create money and does so in a variety of ways."
 What he means is the Fed can increase the money supply through its monetary tools.
 Since the end of 2008, it has used "quantitative easing," or QE, a term used to describe the Fed's strategy to boost the supply of money.
-In the latest round of QE, the Fed has undertaken the monthly purchase of $85 billion in assets over the past year.

 If you want to describe the process correctly, you might take a cue from St. Lawrence University's Horwitz.
 The central bank isn't in the printing business, but it has some control of the process.